kamilfranek/kamilfranek.github.io/_posts/2017-11-24-where-do-your-czech-customers-live.md

 ---
-title: "Where Do Your Customers Live"
+title: "Where Do Your Czech Customers Live"
 categories:
   - Post Formats
 tags: